Seddryck/NBi/_documentation/scalar-native-transformation.md

 * ```dateTime-to-set-time(timeSpan)```: Set the hours, minutes, second of a dateTime to the specified value without changing the date part.
 The timespan should be defined with the format *hh:mm:ss* such as ```07:00:00```.
 * ```dateTime-to-add(ts)```: add *ts* (a timeSpan) to the current value
 * ```dateTime-to-add(ts, times)```: add *ts* (a timeSpan) to the current value several times.
 If times is zero, return current value. *times* must be an integer value.
-* ```utc-to-local(TimeZone)```: returns the dateTime converted from UTC to the local time of the specified time zone
+* ```utc-to-local(timeZone)```: returns the dateTime converted from UTC to the local time of the specified time zone
-* ```local-to-utc(TimeZone)```: returns the dateTime converted from the local time of the specified time zone to utc.
+* ```local-to-utc(timeZone)```: returns the dateTime converted from the local time of the specified time zone to utc.
 If the local time was ambiguous (at the moment of the switch between summer and winter the same local time occurs twice) then the first occurance is selected.

 For the last two transformations, the parameter is a valid TimeZone.
 User must specify the identification of a time zone (Romance Standard Time ...) or the name of one of the city listed in the display of a TimeZone (Brussels, Paris ...).